-Alternative 2: Limit access to the parallel fishery for Federal fishery participants.
+Alternative 2: (Preliminary Preferred Alternative) Limit access to the parallel fishery for Federal fishery participants.

-Fixed gear vessels - require any pot or longline vessel designated on an LLP or FFP to have the appropriate Pacific cod endorsement and area endorsement on the LLP; and the Bering Sea (BS) or Aleutian Islands (AI) area designation and the appropriate gear and operation type designations on the FFP in order to participate in the BS or AI Pacific cod parallel waters fishery.
+Hook and line and pot vessels - require any pot or hook and line vessel designated on an LLP or FFP to have the appropriate Pacific cod endorsement and area endorsement on the LLP; and the Bering Sea (BS) or Aleutian Islands (AI) area designation and the appropriate gear and operation type designations on the FFP in order to participate in the BS or AI Pacific cod parallel waters fishery.